Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Methods and software

 In this section we very briefly describe the process and programs used to obtain the stellar and ionized gas kinematics, and the models used in our analysis.
 A more detailed description of these can be found in Appendix \ref{app:methods}.

-All codes used, both publicly available and our own, are in \python, and we extensively use the 'astropy' library.
+Most codes used, both publicly available and our own, are in \python, and we extensively use the 'astropy' library.
 We used the version 3.1.0. of the \gist\ software \citep{gist} which integrates programs for deriving the stellar and ionized gas kinematics of galaxies from optical data cubes.
 Stellar kinematics, and stellar population properties, were constrained using the version of the penalized Pixel Fitting Technique \citep[\ppxf;][]{ppxf1,ppxf2} included in the \gist.
-Different binning techniques were used to bin spaxels in order to increase the signal to noise ratio of the spectra, and spaxels which include the jet were not included in the analysis.
+Different binning techniques were used to bin spaxels in order to increase the SNR of the spectra, and spaxels which include the jet were not included in the analysis.
 For details, see Appendix \ref{app:methods}.

 Ionized gas kinematics was derived in two ways.
 First, using \textit{GANDALF} \citep{gandalf1,gandalf2,gist} within the \gist.
 Here, in each spectrum, a simultaneous fit to both absorption (from a previous \ppxf\ run) and emission lines, is used to obtain an 'emission-line-only' spectrum.
 Since spatial binning was required to increase the reliability of the absorption line fits, the resulting emission line kinematics are obtained in the same bins.
-While these results, were used to check our results we do not show them in the figures of this work.
+While these GIST results were used to check the results below, we do not show them in the figures of this work.
 Second, to maintain the full intrinsic resolution of the datacube, for each emission line of interest we fit a single Gaussian (for the emission line), plus a first order polynomial (for the continuum), to obtain the intensity, velocity, and velocity dispersion of the emission line in each spaxel.
 In the case of emission line complexes with wavelengths close enough to be blended in the datacube, e.g., \fullhanii, we simultaneously fit each emission line with a single Gaussian.
 Velocities and dispersions of the different emission lines were tied, and some line ratios were fixed, in these multiple Gaussian fits (see Appendix \ref{app:methods}).

 We also build position-velocity (pv) diagrams to reveal the full detail of the ionized gas kinematics, especially in the presence of multiple components.
 These are extracted from the data cubes along both straight slits and curved pseudo-slits.